sithid/codeyou-devops-aws-challenge4/README.md

       web:
         image: nginx:latest  # Official NGINX image
         ports:
-          - "8080:80"        # Maps port 80 inside the container to port 8080 on the host
+          # Maps port 80 in the container to port 8080 on host
+          - "8080:80"
         volumes:
-          - ./html:/usr/share/nginx/html  # Mounts a local folder to serve HTML files
+           # Mounts a local folder to serve HTML files
+          - ./html:/usr/share/nginx/html
         depends_on:
           - db